 For this reporting period, the Project Management Unit had a good interaction with INAMET, SPCB and INHR.
-Contributions for the improvement of the TORs on equipment specifications and rehabilitation of SPCB office structures in Lobito to house the EWS were received.
+These institutions provided sign-off on the specifications for the hydrometeorological equipment and the procurement of this equipment is proceeding.

 Climate vulnerability assessments: